silentzco/eileen200/content/collections/articles/hospice-misconceptions.md

 title: 'Hospice Misconceptions'
 hero: logo-1-1665438737.jpg
 author: 'CompassionCare Hospice'
-snippet: 'There are many hospice care misconceptions and it is important to learn as much as possible about how hospice care might benefit you, or your loved one.'
+snippet: 'Now, more than ever, there is a sense of urgency in our country to start discussions about how we would want to be treated, if we were faced with a life-limiting illness.
+Discussing end of life care options, preparing advance directives, and letting our loved ones know our wishes, are all important topics.
+Hospice care can provide innumerable benefits to those with life-limiting illnesses, and their loved ones.
+But there are many hospice care misconceptions and it is important to learn as much as possible about how hospice care might benefit you, or your loved one.
+We have many choices about the services we receive toward the end of life, and hospice care is an important one to consider.'
 homepage: true
 updated_by: 87a74d1c-1760-42c5-afc1-1cc59be16098
-updated_at: 1665439053
+updated_at: 1665439779
 content:
   -
     type: heading